Home

 VEGETABLE GARDENS

-We use only organic methods for growing our fruit and nut trees as well as the vegetable gardens, all planted from organic sources including many heirloom seeds.
+We use only organic methods for growing our fruit and nut trees as well as the vegetable gardens, Most everything here is planted from organic sources including many heirloom seeds.
 We live in a remote area so there is little chance of cross pollination from other gardens or commercial GMO garden sources.
 We collect our seeds at the end of each growing cycle for next years planting and have a variety of flower, herbs and vegetables.
-There are several food dehydrators and a large solar food dehydrator where we can dry our excess foods for later use.
+There are several food dehydrators where we can dry our excess foods.

 FRUIT AND NUT TREES

-Wind Spirit has over 90 varieties of organic fruit and nut trees, We have about a 1000 organic fruit and nut trees in total.
-This amount of trees and plant life within a small area creates one of the highest amounts of plant biomass in any location in Arizona.
-These trees are not planted in traditional orchard rows but planted in a way that it feels more like a forest than an orchard and all the varieties are planted interspersed with each other and the native trees scattered over our lower land area.
+Wind Spirit has over 90 varieties of organic fruit and nut trees (see list below), We have hundreds of mature organic fruit and nut trees and add new trees every year.
+This amount of trees and plant life within a small area creates a large somewhat self supporting plant biomass.
+Our trees are not planted in traditional orchard rows but planted in a way that it feels more like a forest than an orchard and all the varieties are planted interspersed with each other and the native trees scattered over our lower land area.
 In the spring we get peaches, loquats, carob, mulberries, and still more citrus.
 In the summer we have many stone fruits such as peaches, apricots, plums, nectarines, apples, cherries, and others such as guavas, almonds, mulberries, grapes, figs, and more.
 In the fall we have more figs, peaches, pears, pomegranates, and walnuts.
-We have different types of many of the fruit, which are ready for harvest at different times.
-This creates a constant year round harvest from the land!
+All this creates a constant year round harvest both from vegetable gardens and fruit trees.

 Fruit & Nut Trees